 The CGC reviews the compensation of the directors every two years.
 The review includes consideration of all forms of compensation that a director receives, directly or indirectly.
-The fee schedule for director fees was amended effective January 1, 2016 (see page 24) to increase the annual director's retainer to \$150,000 per annum.
-Director compensation will next be reviewed in 2017 with changes, if any, to be effective January 1, 2018.
+In October 2017, following the CCG's review, the Board amended director compensation.
+The fee schedule for director's fees was amended effective January 1, 2018 to increase the annual director's retainer to \$175,000 per annum.
+Director compensation will next be reviewed in 2019 with changes, if any, to be effective January 1, 2020.